timm/shortr/etc/src/sam/README.md

 Finally, can you teach _it_ quickly to newcomers?

 E.g. do I understand a multi-objective semi-supervised XAI?
 Well, maybe.
+Here I search
+N items, find and explain the best ones, using just log(N) evals:

+- PASS1 (guess): eval two distant items on multi-objective criteria.
+        Prune everything nearest the worst one.
+Recurse on rest.
+- PASS2 (guess again): do it again, using better items from first pass.
+- PASS3 (explain): recursively discretize attributes on how well they distinguish the best and worst items (seen in second pass).

 Here's all that, most of which is background stuff that could be used for other learners.
 Once
 I build that, I found that decision trees, Naive Bayes classifiers,